 Scrum Masters are becoming increasingly important across all fields in the professional marketplace.
 Scrum and Agile training can provide many benefits, including improved work quality, transparency, and stakeholder engagement.
 See what some of our Agile-Scrum students have to say!

-We’ve compiled 8 books that will aid in acquiring an expertise in the world of Scrum Certification, specifically for the Certification Scrum Mastery (CSM).
+We’ve compiled 8 books that will aid in acquiring expertise in the world of Scrum Certification, specifically for the Certified Scrum Master (CSM) Certification.

-Here are the seven books, complete with the author(s), page counts, and ISBN numbers for your convenience:
+Here are the books, with complete information on the author(s), page counts, and ISBNs for your convenience:

 1) Scrum: A Breathtakingly Brief and Agile Introduction by, Chris Sims & Hillary Louise Johnson

-This pocket-sized book gives a very brief overview of roles, responsibilities, concepts and the sprint cycle of Scrum.
+This pocket-sized book gives a very brief overview of roles, responsibilities, concepts, and the sprint cycle of Scrum.
 It presents the core facts, definitions, and concepts, written down to serve as a handy ready-reckoner.
-You can look up any term relating to Scrum and you will find precise and very brief information on it.
-Because it is a compendium, it may not be suitable if you have no other training and study material, but it’s the perfect reference guide during your preparation for the CSM (Certified Scrum Master) certification.
+You can look up any term relating to Scrum, and you will find a piece of precise and very brief information on it.
+Because it is an essence, it may not be suitable if you have no other training and study material, but it’s the perfect reference guide during your preparation for the CSM (Certified Scrum Master) certification.

 Page Count: 54